 The French (and Europe in general) have unparalleled esteem for Jerry Lewis.
 It no doubt allows them to put him in conversations with their own beloved Jacques Tati as the true heirs to the Chaplins and the Keatons of comedy.

 It’s no major revelation most Americans, flagged from the general populous, might scoff at such pronouncements.
 Because Jerry Lewis was just the comic with that obnoxious voice doing bits with Dean Martin and screwing around.
-Admittedly, this is my own bias acting out.
+This is my own bias acting out.
 He’s undoubtedly wildly popular with many.

 Still, his type of comedies and routines feel like a dime a dozen.
 His most renowned picture, after all, is The Nutty Professor, and then his string of comedies with Martin, while successful, were never critically reputed.

 What our friends across the pond take into account is how Lewis made himself into a holistic artist capable of many things — not simply performing.
 We saw this goofball.
 Whereas they rightfully recognized a visionary director, a prolific writer of material, who simultaneously helped to expand the language of film.
 It hardly seems like we’re talking about the same person, and yet we are.

 What he manages to accomplish starts with taking comedy back to its purest roots, making it into a totally visual experience.
 There’s no better example than his stark departure with Frank Tashlin: The Bellboy.
 The Ladies Man builds off these ideas further, nevertheless, developing them with the same persona some adored since childhood and many, like me, will grow weary of after a couple of minutes.